-The new Code was published in October 2016.
-It will replace the Code of Conduct for Agents and Sales Representatives 2011.
-Agents and sales representatives had a two month transition period to become familiar with the amended code before it became fully operational.
+The amended Code was published in October 2016.
+This amended Code replaces the Code of Conduct for Agents and Sales Representatives 2011.
+Agents and sales representatives had a two month transition period to become familiar with the new code before it became fully operational.